SteelCompendium/data-md-dse/Bestiary/Monsters/Ogres/Statblocks/Ogre Goon.md

     distance: 6 x 1 line within 1
     target: Each creature and object in the area
     effects:
+      - name: Effect
-      - effect: The goon must have a size 1 creature or object grabbed, which they hurl across the area, ending the grab.
+        effect: The goon must have a size 1 creature or object grabbed, which they hurl across the area, ending the grab.
 The hurled creature or object is targeted by the ability, and lands in the last square of the line or the nearest unoccupied square of the goon's choice.